-The guy was standing on a bloke's head, taunting him with a knife.
+The guy was standing on someone's head, taunting him with a knife.
 A big massive knife.
-He put it into the blokes neck and sawed his head off.
-It was fucking disgusting, mate.
+He put it into the guy's neck and sawed his head off.
+It was fucking disgusting.

 What was your reaction?

 Someone showed it to me and I never watched it again.
 I wish I'd never seen it.
-It fucking haunted me for a few nights, mate.
+It fucking haunted me for a few nights.
 It was disgusting.

 Do you think the internet was created specifically to share hugely disturbing videos like that?